 c.
 Failure To Call a Witness or Raise a Defense.
 (No Change)

 d.
 Use of Materials.
 Any materials furnished to an attorney pursuant to this rule shall not be disclosed to the public but only to others to the extent necessary for the proper conduct of the case.
+ALL COUNSEL AND PARTIES ARE RESPONSIBLE FOR ENSURING THAT MATERIAL DISCLOSED UNDER THIS RULE IS USED ONLY FOR THE LITIGATION OF THE CRIMINAL CASE AND IS NOT DISTRUBUTED IN ANY FORUM, INCLUDING ANY SOCIAL MEDIA AND/OR ANY INTERNET WEBSITE OR MADE AVAILABLE FOR ANY OTHER DISSEMINATION OR DISTRIBUTION UNLESS THE COURT ORDERS OTHERWISE.
+IF ANY PARTY RECEIVES INFORMATION UNDER RULE 15 THAT IS CONFIDENTIAL OR OTHERWISE PROTECTED, SUCH AS VICTIM IDENTIFYING INFORMATION UNDER RULE 39 AND A.R.S. § 13-4434, THE PARTY RECEIVING THE INFORMATION SHALL IMMEDIATELY NOTIFY OPPOSING COUNSEL AND RETURN THE DISCLOSURE.
+THE PARTY RECEIVING THE CONFIDENTIAL OR PROTECTED INFORMATION MUST NOT MEMORIALIZE, COPY, OR DISTRIBUTE THE INFORMATION IN ANY MANNER UNLESS THE COURT ORDERS OTHERWISE.

 e.
 Requests for Disclosure.
 (No Change)